 Current Status - DC

-However, because Congress retains the authority to block or override DC law, these protections are not fully self-governed.
-Federal funding decisions, investigations, and court rulings continue to influence how policies are implemented, creating a level of uncertainty not present in most states.
+However, because Congress retains authority to block or override DC laws, the District’s protections are not fully self-governed.
+Federal investigations, court rulings, and congressional actions continue influencing how locally enacted protections are implemented in practice.

 Top 5 Things to Know